Hot Tub Water Chemistry: An Easy Guide

 Calcium: The Often Overlooked Component

-Calcium hardness (water hardness) might not be the first thing that comes to mind, but its role is undeniably vital.
+Calcium (water hardness) might not be the first thing that comes to mind, but its role is undeniably vital.
 It has a symbiotic relationship with pH and TA balance.

 The target range is between 150 to 250 ppm.
 If calcium levels dip too low, the water can turn corrosive, potentially harming the tub.
 Conversely, high levels can lead to scaling and cloudy water, detracting from the overall experience.